-The following 5 Break dancing videos will teach you some of the basics of this dance style.
+The following 5 videos will teach you how to breakdance step by step.
 We recommend that you watch these lessons in order as they are arranged from easiest to hardest.
 These moves come directly from the popular breakdance moves video course which you should check out if you want to learn more.
 A word of caution, you must be careful hen you attempt these moves.
 Be sure to study the movements very carefully and slowly and then ease into them.
 Enjoy!